 - Help them practice being social by providing opportunities for them to have one on one playdates.
 A lot of introverted people (adults included) actually build relationships better in a one on one setting, and big groups can feel intimidating to anyone!

 - When you can see that Baby is feeling shy, it can be useful to help them identify that feeling, and to let them know it’s ok.
 Tell them stories of times when you overcame your own shyness, so they understand it’s normal to feel the way they feel.

 - Show them acceptance and love, and know they may never become a social butterfly, but with your help and understanding, they can learn how to manage social events in a healthy way, and on their own terms.
 On the other hand, Baby is still pretty little, and their personality isn’t set in stone.
 Talking about shyness as a feeling instead of as an identity can help them keep an open mind about their own level of social engagement as they grow.

 Social anxiety disorder

 Between 20% and 48% of people have shy personalities, which is totally normal.
 However, some children who experience true fear or anxiety when faced with social situations may be more than just shy.
 They may be suffering from a clinical issue called social anxiety disorder.
 Anxiety disorders, including social anxiety, are the most common childhood-onset psychiatric disorder.
 A clinical anxiety disorder is diagnosed when symptoms are persistent and excessive, impairing your child’s ability to live a normal day to day life.
 A diagnosis can only be made by a professional clinician.
-You may wish to seek professional advice if, as your child grows, he:
+You may wish to seek professional advice if, as your child grows, they: